Women in law enforcement: How gender differences enable new police leaders

 To make matters even more confusing, in a male-dominated profession like law enforcement, some women have had to become what Gurian and Annis call “the third sex.”
 In essence, they need to be more male in their leadership traits than even a man.
 This can eventfully lead to frustration and resentment in the female employee.

-The law enforcement workplace doesn’t need to be equal — it needs to be “gender intelligent.”
+The law enforcement workplace doesn’t need to be equal — it needs to be gender intelligent.
 We need to understand differences in brain function, physiology, and psychology.
 I teach classes throughout the country to male and female police personnel who are thrilled to learn the science behind gender differences; they tell me this knowledge makes their jobs so much easier and tends to improve workplace relationships, training programs, and morale.
 As Dr. Louann Brizendine states in The Female Brain “For much of the twentieth century, most scientists assumed that women were essentially small men, neurologically and in every other sense except for reproductive functions.
 That has been assumption has been at the heart of enduring misunderstanding.”

 There is no reason for such institutional misunderstanding.
 Read books like Taking Sex Differences Seriously by Steven E. Rhoads, anything written by Barbara and Allan Pease, Read The Buddy System by Geoffrey Greif or pick up one of the books mentioned in this article.
 Talk to your co-workers, male and female, about your differences in a positive manner; learn to take advantage of each other’s biological strengths.
-And keep reading PoliceOne!
-In future articles and newsletters we’ll help you successfully navigate the law enforcement workplace, on the street and in the station.